NeilJustice/FileArb/README.md

 ![Windows Jenkins Jobs Which Compile FileArb](Screenshots/WindowsJenkinsJobsForFileArb.png)

-## Four Steps To Compile And Install FileArb On Linux
+## How To Build Binary filearb On Linux With Clang

 ```
 git clone https://github.com/NeilJustice/FileArb